 An inspirational event dedicated to addressing the disparities in diagnosis and treatment for breast cancer in African-American women and how we can connect community to action.

-CBS2’s Aundrea Cline-Thomas, Dana Tyler, and Elise Finch will be joined by an exciting panel of special guest for inspirational conversations and real talk about the importance of understanding how inequities in the health care system can affect your care, knowing your family health history, following breast cancer screening guidelines and taking charge of your own health.
+CBS2’s on-air personalities will be joined by an exciting panel of special guests for inspirational conversations and real talk about the importance of understanding how inequities in the health care system can affect your care, knowing your family health history, following breast cancer screening guidelines and taking charge of your own health.

 Special guests include:

 Elise Finch is an Emmy Award winning meteorologist who joined the WCBS weather team in April 2007.
 Ms. Finch came to CBS from NBC where she served as a meteorologist for the “Early Today Show,” MSNBC, and NBC Weather Plus.

 Prior to NBC, Ms. Finch was the weekend weather anchor at the CBS affiliate in Phoenix, Arizona.
 Before that, she was an anchor and reporter at the CBS and FOX affiliates in Youngstown, Ohio and the ABC affiliate in Austin, Minnesota.
 Finch started her career in television behind the scenes at E!
 Entertainment Television, where she served as a production coordinator for special projects and live events.

 Finch was raised in Mount Vernon, New York and graduated from Mount Vernon High School.
 She earned a Bachelor of Science degree from Georgetown University where she received one of the prestigious President’s Awards.
 She went on to earn a Master of Science degree in Broadcast Journalism from Syracuse University.
 Ms. Finch completed the Broadcast Meteorology Program at Mississippi State University and holds the seal of approval from the American Meteorological Society.